bystam/bystam.github.io/_posts/2024-06-24-in-defence-of-orms.markdown

 and what follows will be a standing ovation, virtual or in real life.

-In my experience, your typical ORM hater is smart, productive and very influential in wherever they work.
+In my experience, your typical ORM hater is smart, productive and very influential wherever they work.
 That is why it has taken me so long to figure out whether I disagree with them, or if I am simply too stupid to have come to the same conclusion.

 It was not until I heard that at least one more influential programming influencer actually DO see them as valuable that I begin to let myself defend them intellectually.